Barnim VI

 Barnim VI, Duke of Pomerania (c.
 1365 – 22 September 1405 in Pütnitz, near Ribnitz-Damgarten) was duke of Pomerania-Wolgast from 1394 to 1405.
 He was the son of Wartislaw VI of Pomerania-Wolgast.

 Barnim is known for his engagement in piracy.
 He erected a fort and a port for this purpose in Ahrenshoop, which was destroyed by Rostock in 1395.
 He allowed the Victual Brothers, a pirate organization assaulting vessels of the Hanseatic League in the Baltic Sea, to use the Peene river as a winter refuge and the Bay of Greifswald as a basis.
 In 1398, he signed a treaty with the Teutonic Knights not to further support the Victual Brothers (then also "Likedeelers"), but kept on engaging in piracy himself.
-On one of his expeditions, he was caught by the Hanseatic League in Kopenhagen's port.
+On one of his expeditions, he was caught by the Hanseatic League in Copenhagen's port.
 From 1400-1403, he aided the dukes of Mecklenburg-Werle in their campaigns against Lübeck.
 Barnim himself was wounded once at Lübeck's gates.

 In 1405, Barnim died of the Black Death.
 To avoid this fate, he went on a pilgrimage to Kenz near Barth, but died on his way in Pütnitz (a part of today's Ribnitz-Damgarten) on 23 September 1405.
 He was buried in Kenz, where a large wooden statue resembling Barnim was furnished.